parasbagri/Online_ShoRoom/README.md

 # Honda Showroom Website

-This project is a Honda showroom agency website, featuring a catalogue of Honda vehicles, dealership information, and a contact form.
+This project is a Honda showroom agency website, featuring a catalog of Honda vehicles, dealership information, and a contact form.
 The website is built using HTML, CSS, and JavaScript and deployed on Netlify.

 ## Table of Contents